NEW 📗Story: Softmaxxing

 Javan culture has deep roots in the lusophone African continent, and those bonds persist today.
 Although English is taught as a working language in schools, the majority language is Forro, a kind of Portuguese creole shared with other East Verde islands.
 The majority live in the capital, also called Java, where the cacao industry makes up the majority of exports.
 Under federalisation, the labour-intensive cacao plantation system is declining and being replaced by undersea hydrocarbons and utilities targeting the Central and West African markets.

 Javans are mostly African or mixed-race, and are typically Roman Catholics.
-Many others come from the western islands of the Verde Commonwealth.
+Many others come from the western islands of Verde.
 Soccer is unquestionably the national sport, and there are dozens of teams within Java.
 Passenger rail service has just started operation between the capital and the town of Ordella.

 Points of Interest